utilyre/environment/README.md

 /dev/zram0 none swap defaults,discard,pri=100,x-systemd.makefs 0 0
 ```

+> [!WARNING]
-Please note that zram devices are not persistent block devices; therefore, they
+> Please note that zram devices are not persistent block devices; therefore,
-_cannot_ be specified with their corresponding UUIDs.
+> they _cannot_ be specified with their corresponding UUIDs.

 ### Smooth login